rajinder-yadav/gazeall/README.md

 ### Run NPM scripts in synchronous mode

 In synchronous mode, _gazeall_ will wait for the running command to complete before running the next command.
+Here three NPM scripts are run in sequence (build->webinit->webrefresh).
+The next script is run only after the current script completes.

 ```js
   "scripts": {